Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/2-Prepare-Source-Code/_index.md

 Please begin by reading the following subsections, *Experiment n* (where *n* ranges from **1** to **4**).
 You then return to this section to complete the codebase setup for each section.

-{{% notice note %}}
-The provided code does not adhere to best practices and is intended solely for demonstration purposes.
-{{% /notice %}}

 **1.** Go to your GitHub organization created in [4.1 Create AWSome Books Repository](4-Preparation/1-Create-AWSome-Books-Repository).

 - Click the dropdown.